 Panjer - Denpasar 80225

 Indonesia is the world’s largest archipelagic nation comprising around 17,500 islands of which 6,000 are inhabited.
-With a population of around 245 million people, Indonesia is the fourth most populous country in the world.
-The size of the country is also reflected in the number of ethnic groups (1,128) and local languages (746).
+With a population of around 257 million people, Indonesia is the fourth most populous country in the world.
+The size of the country is also reflected in the number of ethnic groups (1,300) and the number of local languages (746).
 In order to unify this diversity, the official language (Bahasa Indonesia) is taught in school and spoken by most Indonesians.

 The highest population density can be found in Java.
 Moreover, Javanese are the biggest ethnic group in Indonesia (45%), followed by Sundanese (14%), Madurese (7,5%), Malay (7.5%), and others (26%; Chinese, Indians, Europeans).
 The majority of inhabitants are Muslim (87%), but also Protestant (7%), Roman Catholic (3%), Hindu (2%), Buddhist (1%) and Confucians.

-Especially farm laborers tend to be more vulnerable and poor, depending on other people’s land and agricultural activities, and smallholders with small plots (less than 0.5 ha).
-They don’t benefit from the country’s fertile soil, rich (tropical) biodiversity, and production of high value products like spices, nutmeg, cloves, coffee and cocoa.
-The challenges they face are related to small land size, agricultural infrastructure, and access to technology and information on good agricultural practices.
+Farm laborers especially tend to be more vulnerable and poor as they depend on other people’s land and agricultural activities, and are smallholders with small plots (less than 0.5 ha).
+They don’t benefit from the country’s fertile soil, rich (tropical) biodiversity and production of high value products like spices, nutmeg, cloves, coffee and cocoa.
+The challenges they face are related to small land size, agricultural infrastructure and access to technology and information on Good Agricultural Practices.
 They also face difficulties in financial and market access.
 Similar challenges apply for the fisheries sector.
-Around 8 million small-scale Indonesian fishermen account for 92% of overall fish production.
+Around 8 million small-scale Indonesian fishermen account for 92% of the overall fish production.
 ICCO identifies agriculture and fishery as important sectors for Indonesia.

 The programs of ICCO Cooperation South East Asia connect and strengthen the interface between our two core principles: Securing Sustainable Livelihoods and Justice & Dignity for All.
 Together with our partners, ICCO Cooperation’s key intervention strategies in South East Asia focus on responsible business, inclusive markets and sustainable food security & production, all with the aim to make sure that poor and marginalized men and women can lead secure, sustainable, just and dignified lives.